awslabs/damo/USAGE.md

 Note: This is an experimental feature at the moment.
 Some changes could be made, or the support can be dropped in future.

-Users can record memory usage information of the record target processes together with the access pattern by adding `--footprint` command line option to the `damo record` command.
-Internally, it parses `/proc/<pid>/statm` files for the monitoring target processes, and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.mem_footprint` suffix.
+Users can record memory usage information of the record target processes and the system together with the access pattern by adding `--footprint` command line option to the `damo record` command.
+Internally, it parses `/proc/meminfo` and `/proc/<pid>/statm` files for the monitoring target processes, and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.mem_footprint` suffix.
 Hence, `damon.data.mem_footprint` is the default name of the profile information.

 Users could use the files for vaious purpose.
 For an example, users could find when how much memory is allocated by the process and really accessed, by